numberoverzero/bloop/docs/dev/internals.rst

 the built-in types this is fine, but any custom type may not expect ``Type.load`` to be idempotent.
 We must put the append in the same check we use for new indexes within a table.

-We don't have to worry about the same object appearing in the source list, twice, because we converted the input to a set when it came in:
+We don't have to worry about the same object appearing in the source list twice, because we converted the input to a set when it came in:

 .. code-block:: python